"

 1. Machine learning is a branch of artificial intelligence (AI) and computer science that focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
 Over the last couple of decades, technological advances in storage and processing power have enabled some innovative products based on machine learning, such as Netflix’s recommendation engine and self-driving cars.[22]
 Some advantages of machine learning include intelligent customer service chatbots, improved product search, and fraud detection and prevention.
 By analyzing customer interactions and feedback, machine learning models can predict the likelihood of a customer issue escalating to a higher level of support, such as a supervisor or manager.
 This enables customer service teams to intervene early and address concerns to prevent escalations, resulting in improved customer satisfaction.[23]

-2. Remote Work is also referred to as telework, telecommuting, mobile work, flexible workplace, flex-hours, or e-commuting and is a work arrangement in which employees do not commute to a central location instead they work outside the office location from various locations.
+2. Remote Work is also referred to as telework, telecommuting, mobile work, flexible workplace, flex-hours, or e-commuting and is a work arrangement in which employees do not commute to a central location instead, they work outside the office location from various locations.
 Many workers can work from home (WFH) when they have access to the technologies they need to do their jobs.
 Remote Work has become a popular choice and employee incentive in some cases for those who wish to work from home.
 Customer service and sales representatives need to learn how to use customer relationship building (CRM) software in order to meet customer expectations, whether working from home, at the office, or on the road.
-With access to technology, employees can be located in the same city as the company they work for, or located anywhere in the world.
+With access to technology, employees can be located in the same city as the company they work for, or anywhere in the world.

 3. Customer-centric virtual and augmented reality (AR) retail applications today focus on helping consumers experience brands and products without having to go into stores.
-Beauty brand Cover Girl, for example, opened an AR makeup station in its flagship store in New York where shoppers can virtually try on a range of cosmetics and then share their makeovers on social media with friends.
+Beauty brand Cover Girl, for example, opened an AR makeup station in its flagship store in New York, where shoppers can virtually try on a range of cosmetics and then share their makeovers on social media with friends.
 Pottery Barn offers an AR app for its Pottery Barn and PBteen brands that lets users drag and drop items in a room to see how they work with existing furniture and decor.
-They also can completely empty a room to start the design process from scratch, and shoppers can purchase the items they like right from the app.
+They can also completely empty a room to start the design process from scratch, and shoppers can purchase the items they like right from the app.
 Swedish retail IKEA has a similar offering with its “Place” app, helping users visualize how an item will look in their homes before they purchase it.[24]

 4. The Internet of Things (IoT) is made up of billions of smart, connected devices, and gives any “thing” a voice through the data it gathers, produces, and distributes.
 With around 26 “smart objects” for every human being on Earth predicted by 2020, the ability for companies to leverage connected products and other sensor-generated data to enhance the customer experience is unprecedented.[25]